 • The ability to locate errors by yourself and fix them (technical team)

-Shopware on-premise cons
+Shopware On-premise cons

 • You have to service the instance by yourself and take care of security and updates